XuanchenLin/NanUI/README.md

 - Install Nuget Package of NanUI will add CEF and ChromiumFX dependencies to your application automatically.

 ## Changes
+**2017/11/24**
+- BUG FIX: n-ui-command html attribute will not fire if html source dosen't contain script tags.
+- Update new dependencies of NetDimension.NanUI.
+I made a mistake, the old one did not contain 32bit dependencies.
+So please reinstall the new one.

 **2017/9/25**
 - Fixed: if your project didn't has satellite resources, the program will crash by a dll file not found exception.
 - Fixed: if your html contains select element which is opened and dropdown is shown, moving or resizing the window will cause the dropdown at wrong place.